lbryio/lbry.tech/documents/resources/consensus.md

 ### Block Targeting & Difficulty Adjustment

-The targeted time of each Lbry block is 2.5 mintues (150 seconds).
+The targeted time of each LBRY block is 2.5 mintues (150 seconds).
 More information and links to source code [here](https://lbry.tech/spec#consensus).